-It has been a privilege and pleasure to serve as the Chairman of the Department of Neurosurgery at the Warren Alpert Medical School of Brown University and Lifespan for the past two years.
+It is truly a privilege and pleasure to serve as the Chairman of the Department of Neurosurgery at the Warren Alpert Medical School of Brown University and Lifespan Health System.

 We are also fortunate to be a part of the Norman Prince Neuroscience Institute (NPNI) which was founded in 2010 with $15M gift from Prince Family of Rhode Island.
 Our Departments of Neurology and Psychiatry are included under its umbrella as well.
 NPNI, in partnership with Brown University and other leading institutions in Rhode Island, is dedicated to advancing neurosciences and reducing suffering from disorders of the nervous system, with a goal of becoming a leader in applying advanced neuroscience to integrated clinical care.

 Brown University is an Ivy League School, one of the leading research universities in the country with focus in neurosciences.
-Our neurosurgical faculty and residents work closely with the Brown Institute for Brain Sciences (BIBS), which brings together more than 100 faculty members spanning life and physical sciences, mathematics, engineering, humanities and medicine with a focus in fundamental discovery, brain health and neuro-technology.
+Our neurosurgical faculty and residents work closely with the Robert J. & Nancy D. Carney Institute for Brain Science of Brown University, which brings together more than 100 faculty members spanning life and physical sciences, mathematics, engineering, humanities and medicine with a focus in fundamental discovery, brain health and neuro-technology.
 This is where BrainGate, the neural interface that translates neural signals from the brain to control assistive devices, was developed and successfully used in patients with quadriplegia to operate a computer cursor and a robotic arm.

 Ziya L. Gokaslan, MD, FAANS, FACS